Sofia: Top 10 Things to do

 No 4 – Marvel at the 1700 year old St George Rotunda Church

 One last church; Saint George Rotunda Church.
-Built in the 4th Century as a Roman Bath, this tiny church is Sofia’s oldest preserved building.
+Built way back in the 4th Century as a Roman Bath, this tiny church is Sofia’s oldest preserved building.

 St George Rotunda Church